GurjotSinghC/x86FFT-Research/README.md

-# FFT implementation in Mipsym Done by Gurjot Singh under advisement of Doctor Roger E Doering
+# FFT implementation in Mipsym
+# Done by Gurjot Singh under advisement of Doctor Roger E Doering
+# Important citation for writing the original C++ code that I translated to Dr. Yi-Hsiu Chen at Harvard University
 The FFT algorithm decomposes a signal transform it from time domain to the frequency domain allowing for further analysis.
 Thereby allowing for

 | Useful Processes: |
 |---:|
 | Noise Reduction:  |